 Trivial File Transfer Protocol (TFTP) services allow the Switch's firmware to be upgraded by transferring a new firmware file from a TFTP server to the Switch.
 A configuration file can also be loaded into the Switch from a TFTP server.
 Switch settings can be saved to the TFTP server, and a history log can be uploaded from the Switch to the TFTP server.

-Download Firmware from TFTP Server
+Download Firmware

-To update the Switch's firmware, open the TFTP Services folder, located in the Maintenance folder, and click the Download Firmware link:
+To update the Switch's firmware, click Maintenance > TFTP Services > Download Firmware: